threax/Threax.GitServer/Readme.md

 /usr/sbin/sshd -D -p 2222
 ```

 Will have to run ssh-keygen -A once in the container to create the keys, do a volume mount for this to keep it.
+(See run.ps1)

 sshd_config works, but has lessened security with `StrictModes no` as described above.

+Put this into the ssk-keys mount that goes to /etc/ssh

+The .ssh folder maps to /home/$USER/.ssh